The Transformation Of McKayla Maroney From Toddler To 25

 The following article contains references to eating disorders, addiction, and sexual abuse.

-Maroney's list of accomplishments includes winning two Olympic medals and three World Championships gold medals, along with over a dozen other awards in national and international competitions.
-She became known for her exceptional execution of the twisty Amanar vault, which she performed so perfectly that she made a judge's jaw literally fall open at the 2012 Olympic Games in London, as reported in Daily Mail.
-The "Fierce Five" member didn't always have to win gold to prove that she was a true champion, and she performed at the top of her game while enduring trauma that her fans were completely unaware of.
+Maroney's list of accomplishments include winning two Olympic medals and three World Championships gold medals, and over a dozen other awards in national and international competitions.
+During her career, Maroney's mastery of the Amanar vault was so impressive she made the judges' jaws drop to the floor at the 2012 Olympic Games in London, per Daily Mail.
+The "Fierce Five" member didn't always have to win gold to prove that she was a true champion, and she performed at the top of her game while silently enduring trauma that the general public was completely unaware was happening.

 In May 2021, Maroney tweeted that "it felt like my purpose" to go to the Olympics, but she had no idea what she was getting herself into when she began pursuing her dream.
 "I was never informed about the costs, and wish I would've known some of them," she wrote.
 "For example that it would take me 5 full years to mentally and physically heal from the intensity of what I went through."
 Read on to learn how she transformed into a top athlete and what she decided to do when gymnastics were no longer an option.